 Concerns surfaced once the idea was on the table, explained Brock.
 Teachers give many different kinds of tests and opportunity for cheating may increase as students could pass on information to those who had yet to take the test.
 These logistics frustrated attempts to break the tradition of the existing system.

-“Over the last few years, we periodically revisited the idea,” commented Brock.
+“We periodically revisited the idea,” commented Brock.
 “There were suggestions for overcoming the challenges, but nothing could answer all of the issues.
 Most agreed the concept of open finals was good, but it seemed like an impossibility.”

 Then technology came to the rescue.
 Maranatha Baptist University has acquired various pieces of technology to assist both its growing online offerings and its traditional on-ground offerings.
 This software, called a Learning Management System (LMS), facilitates many learning activities, including online testing.
 In addition, MBU has a number of well-equipped technology laboratories and an infrastructure that provides robust wireless access in classrooms.